Morecambe Promenade railway station: Stationmasters

-After closure
+The site today

 The station building remains intact.
-It became an entertainment venue in 1997 when the pub-cum-restaurant "The Platform" was opened, as well as the Platform Arts Centre and the Morecambe Tourist Information Centre has been based in the station since 1992.
-The station building has been sympathetically restored to its original Midland Railway condition and has won two design awards - the "Ian Allan National Railway Heritage Award" in 1999 (Highly Commended) and an "Access for All Design Award" in 1998.
-A special concert was held at the station on 24 March 2007 to celebrate its 100th anniversary with Lancaster's Mayor, Councillor Janie Kirkman, giving a speech, followed by a concert from Brian Lancaster.
+It became an entertainment venue in 1997 when the pub-cum-restaurant The Platform was opened, as well as the Platform Arts Centre and the Morecambe Tourist Information Centre has been based in the station since 1992.
+The station building has been sympathetically restored to its original Midland Railway condition and has won two design awards - the Ian Allan National Railway Heritage Award in 1999 (Highly Commended) and an Access for All Design Award in 1998.
+A special concert was held at the station on 24 March 2007 to celebrate its 100th anniversary with Lancaster's mayor, Councillor Janie Kirkman, giving a speech, followed by a concert from Brian Lancaster.

 The old platforms, sidings and approach line trackbed were cleared soon after closure as part of the redevelopment plans.
-The town's Indoor Market Hall now occupies part of the site along with a Morrisons supermarket, and the rest is used as an access road to the new station and for car parking.
+The town's Indoor Market Hall now occupies part of the site along with a Morrisons supermarket; the rest is used as an access road to the new station and for car parking.